JamesHagerty1/Description-Image-BERT/README.md

-Transformer encoder and some scripts showing off attention relationships between words describing an image and the pixels themselves
+Transformer encoder and some scripts showing the attention relationships between the words describing an image and the pixels themselves